return42/sphkerneldoc/doc/linux_src_doc/drivers/net/phy/mdio_bus_c.rst

         given MDIO driver

 .. _`mdio_bus_match.description`:

 Description
 -----------

-Description: Given a MDIO device, and a MDIO driver, return 1 if the driver supports the device.
+Given a MDIO device, and a MDIO driver, return 1 if the driver supports the device.
 Otherwise, return 0.
 This may require calling the devices own match function, since different classes of MDIO devices have different match criteria.